Investment Property Analysis: 2025 Guide

 4. Gross Rent Multiplier (GRM) A quick way to screen deals.
 Formula: Price / Annual Rent Goal: Lower is better.
 Look for under 15.

-Use a spreadsheet or accurate investment property calculator to find these numbers for every property.
+Use a spreadsheet or our accurate property investment calculator to find these numbers for every property.

 Expenses: Be Realistic